forgiveness

 Verse 28 ‘“But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took him by the throat, saying, ‘Pay me what you owe!’’

-The justice of the flesh nature demands that someone has got to pay!
+The justice of the flesh or selfish desires of humanity demands that someone has got to pay!

-When we forget we have been forgiven of our offences we tend to hang onto the offence done to us and identify ourselves with that offence.
-We remain in captivity.
-A slave to the offence and to unforgiveness.
+Like the servant, we could never pay back the debt of all the offences we have ever said thought or done.
+When we forget we have been forgiven of all offences, we tend to hang onto the offence done to us and start to identify ourselves with that offence.
+We become trapped in that offence, in captivity or a slave to the offence.
+A slave to unforgiveness.

 the kingdom of relationships

-Now please hear what I am saying, abuse or offences against one another are not of the kingdom of God.
-Abuse is wrong and God takes very seriously abusive behaviour.
+Any form of abuse or offences done against one another are not of the Kingdom of God.
+Abuse is wrong and God takes abusive behaviour very seriously.

 His kingdom is a kingdom of equality and respect, love, forgiveness and healing.

-In the place of the offender paying the cost, receive God’s payment on behalf of you and on behalf of them.
-This is the enormity and value of God’s own sacrifice and payment of all offences of all humanity.
+In the place of the offender having to pay, we can receive God’s payment on behalf of self who wants justice.
+This is the enormity and value of God’s own sacrifice and payment of all the offences of humanity, in time past, time present and time future.

 unforgiveness creates a block